code-architect/Lumen-API/readme.md

 # Lumen API Development

-In this project I ma using MongoDB.
-And using this git package https://github.com/jenssegers/laravel-mongodb/blob/master/README.md
+In this project I ma using MongoDB and MySQL.
+The basic MongoDB has been covered till "commit aa73c0e8dbb6d75dbbc46e5b80d734e1184e4c6b".
+After that I have used MySQL.
+To use MongoDB I have been using this git package https://github.com/jenssegers/laravel-mongodb/blob/master/README.md

 Read their documentation